SevenShepherd/SevenShepherd.github.io/_posts/2024-08-18-scholarship-on-repent.markdown

 <!-- Being inter-denominational, non-sectarian, ecumenical, and systemless.. -->

 The academic community is made up of thousands of scholars who created all the English Bible translations, lexicons, dictionaries, and interlinears.
-When a theologian who doesn't understand Greek tell's you that repentance is only a *&ldquo;change of mind&rdquo;* they are teaching error and on a subject they are not educated on.
+When a theologian who doesn't understand Greek tells you that repentance is only a *&ldquo;change of mind&rdquo;* they are teaching error and on a subject they are not educated on.

 <br>